0xPolygon/polygon-docs/docs/pos/node-howto/troubleshoot/technical-faqs.md

 ### 28. What to do when you get "Wrong Block.Header.AppHash." error

-This error usually occurs due to Infura requests getting exhausted.
-When you setup a node on Polygon, you add an Infura Key to the Config file (Heimdall).
-By default you are allowed 100k Requests per day, if this limit is crossed, then you would face such problems.
-To resolve this you can create a new API key and add it to the `config.toml` file.

-!!!tip
+If your node fails with an appHash error, you'll need to restore it using a snapshot.
+See the [guide available here](/pos/node-howto/snapshots).

+Please make sure you are either using the chain flag in your service file, or the chain flag is set in your `config/heimdall-config.toml` file.

+If you are using Docker, please specify the chain flag in your `config/heimdall-config.toml` file.

-    Stay in the know
+!!! tip "Stay in the know"

-    Keep up with the latest node and validator updates from the Polygon team and the community by subscribing to the [Polygon notification groups](https://polygon.technology/notifications/).
+    Keep up with the latest node and validator updates from the Polygon team and the community by subscribing to the [announcements made on the Polygon forum](https://forum.polygon.technology/c/announcement/6).